insujang/insujang.github.io/_posts/2020-04-04-go-modules.md

 }
 ```

-### Solution for Problem: Move Go project into `$GOPATH`
-Without Go module, We cannot specify our `test` package in `main` package.
-We cannot build this project.
-The only way without Go modules was to move the project into `$GOPATH`, like:
+Without Go module enabled, We cannot specify our `test` package in `main` package, so we cannot find out which should be in `"XXX"` location and cannot build this project.
+The only way to make it work without Go module was to move the project into `$GOPATH`, like:

 ```
 $ tree $GOPATH/src/insujang.github.io